carlsmith/coffeeshop/docs/book/builtins.md

 - `publish` Publishes a chit as a Gist on GitHub.
 - `push` Updates a published Gist from a chit.

-There's also a `load` function that takes one required argument, a URL string, and loads the remote resource and returns it.
-You can pass a callback as the second argument, and `load` will operate asynchronously instead, returning `undefined` immediately.

 ## Shell Components

 The slate and editor are both instances of Ace, so you can use all of Ace's